Starter Kit: Judicial Branch

 Automatically convert your mp3 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including world-class support, generate automated summaries powered by AI, advanced search, secure transcription and file storage, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including transcribe multiple languages, automated subtitles, automatic transcription software, powerful integrations and APIs, and easily transcribe your Zoom meetings.
 Try Sonix for free today.